-When asked about why he has joined BCM he gave these reasons as to why he was pleased to become a Bid Manager:
+When asked about why he has joined Enable Infrastructure (formerly known as BCM Construction) he gave these reasons as to why he was pleased to become a Bid Manager:

 Married with two children, Paul always has a balanced focus of work and home life.
 As a Mental Health First Aider, he is always making sure that through the bids, the team remains focused yet take the time out to smell the roses.

 Having been brought up in Scouting, Paul has benefited from an early age of understanding the importance of knowing who we are and how we fit into the environment around us.
 In everything he does, Paul looks for opportunities to care for the environment and give back to our communities.
 As leader for the local Scout Group, he has enjoyed giving others opportunities to do things that don’t often come your way, such as Scout Camps and playing manhunt in a Nuclear Bunker.